LTranData/db-schemachange/.github/CONTRIBUTING.md

-# Contributing to schemachange
+# Contributing to db-schemachange

 ## Reporting issues

-When reporting issues please include as much detail as possible about your operating environment, schemachange version and python version.
+When reporting issues please include as much detail as possible about your operating environment, db-schemachange version and python version.
 Whenever possible, please also include a brief, self-contained code example that demonstrates the problem.

 We have
-included [issue templates](https://github.com/Snowflake-Labs/schemachange/issues/new/choose) for reporting bugs, requesting features and seeking clarifications.
+included [issue templates](https://github.com/lam1051999/db-schemachange/issues/new/choose) for reporting bugs, requesting features and seeking clarifications.
 Choose the appropriate issue template to contribute to the repository.

 ## Contributing code

-Thank you for your interest in contributing code to schemachange!
+Thank you for your interest in contributing code to db-schemachange!

 + If this is your first time contributing to a project on GitHub, please continue reading through [our guide to contributing to schemachange](#guide-to-contributing-to-schemachange).